Water conservation and management projects play an important role in addressing one of the most pressing environmental challenges.

 Water conservation includes various techniques aimed at optimizing water use and preserving freshwater resources.

-Some key strategies include rainwater harvesting, watershed management, efficient irrigation practices, wastewater treatment and recycling, use of water-efficient appliances, sustainable land use practices, and public awareness and education initiatives.
+Specifically, some key strategies include rainwater harvesting, watershed management, efficient irrigation practices, wastewater treatment and recycling, the use of water-efficient appliances, sustainable land use practices, and public awareness and education initiatives.

 Rainwater Harvesting For CSR Programs